north shore trail conditions

 The North Shore has Snow!

 All trails are open and in good to very good condition.
-Most trails have a 6″+ base.
+Trails have a good base and there is a lot of snow in the woods.
 Freezing temps at night and warmer days means conditions will change throughout the day.
 Plan accordingly

 – Last Update: